JackAidley/PhasomeIt/README.md

 FILTERING RESULTS

 With species with a low (or high) G/C content, chance is likely to skew the results, especially as A/T tracts are less variable and need to be longer to produce a phase variable effect.
 Filtering allows extraneous results to be removed.
 Currently only a single filter can be set for any run.
-Filters are specified as <repeat-unit><maximum-length-to-ignore> and repeat-unit types support the normal four letters W and S, so - for example - adding '-f W9' would remove all A/T tracts of length 9 or less from the analysis (i.e. treat the minimum A/T length as 10).
+Filters are specified as {repeat-unit}{maximum-length-to-ignore} (no space between the two) and repeat-unit types support the normal four DNA letters plus W and S, so - for example - adding '-f W9' would remove all A/T tracts of length 9 or less from the analysis (i.e. treat the minimum A/T length as 10).
 A filter cutoff of 'W9' was used in our analysis.

 OTHER FUNCTIONS